 Introduction

+Packet of transport services are critical for a wide-range of applications and services, including: data center and LAN interconnects, Internet service backhauling, mobile backhaul and enterprise Carrier Ethernet Services.
+These services are typically setup using stovepipe NMS and EMS platforms, often requiring propriety management platforms and legacy management interfaces.
+A clear goal of operators will be to automate setup of transport services across multiple transport technology domains.

-A common open interface to each domain controller/management system is pre-requisite for network operators to control multi-vendor and multi-domain networks and enable also service provisioning coordination/automation.
-This can be achieved by using standardized YANG models, used together with an appropriate protocol (e.g., RESTCONF).
+A common open interface (API) to each domain controller and/or management system is pre-requisite for network operators to control multi-vendor and multi-domain networks and enable also service provisioning coordination/automation.
+This can be achieved by using standardized YANG models, used together with an appropriate protocol (e.g., [RESTCONF]).

+The ONF Technical Recommendations for Functional Requirements for the transport API, may be found in [ONF TR-527].
+Furthermore, ONF transport API multi-layer examples may be found in [ONF GitHub].

+This document describes key use cases for analyzing the applicability of the existing models defined by the IETF for transport networks.
+The intention of this document is to become an applicability statement that provides detailed descriptions of how IETF transport models are applied to solve the described use cases and requirements.

+Scope of this document

 This document assumes a reference architecture, including interfaces, based on the Abstraction and Control of Traffic-Engineered Networks (ACTN), defined in [ACTN-Frame].

 The focus of the current version is on the MPI (interface between the Multi Domain Service Coordinator (MDSC) and a Physical Network Controller (PNC), controlling a transport network domain).

 The relationship between the current IETF YANG models and the type of ACTN interfaces can be found in [ACTN-YANG].

-The ONF Technical Recommendations for Functional Requirements for the transport API, may be found in [ONF TR-527].
-Furthermore, ONF transport API multi-layer examples may be found in [ONF GitHub].

-This document describes use cases that could be used for analyzing the applicability of the existing models defined by the IETF for transport networks

 Considerations about the CMI (interface between the Customer Network Controller (CNC) and the MDSC) are for further study.

 Conventions used in this document

 For discussion in future revisions of this document.

+Terminology

+E-LINE: Ethernet Line

+EPL: Ethernet Private Line

+EVPL: Ethernet Virtual Private Line

+OTH: Optical Network Hierarchy

+OTN: Optical Transport Network

 Use Case 1: Single-domain with single-layer